qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Being calm can "increase intelligence".**

-When one is in intense emotion, logical argument often has little effect, and emotional connection is often more effective.
+When one is in intense emotion, logical argument often has little effect in persuading, and emotional connection is often more effective.

 ### Default effect